-Even tho' the above image isn't white gaussian noise, it is gaussian.
+Even tho' the above image isn't white gaussian noise, the pixels are a reasonable sample from a gaussian.
 If indeed true, then a linear combination of its pixels should still be gaussian.
 Check this out using one of the above difference kernels.